Kitty90/educenter-hugo/exampleSite/content/english/about/_index.md

 ## PROFESSIONAL EXPERIENCE

 2016 - present: Kitty de Vries Language Education
-* 2021 - present : Private Teacher of English and Dutch | Educational Content Developer
+* 2021 - present : Private Teacher of English and Dutch
+* 2022 - present : Freelance English Test Developer for Bureau ICE
-2019 - 2020 : Freelance E-learning Author English for Academic and Business Purposes for Hogeschooltaal
+* 2019 - 2020 : Freelance E-learning Author English for Academic and Business Purposes for Hogeschooltaal
 * 2016 - 2019 : Freelance ESL Textbook Author of All Right! for Malmberg
 * 2016 - 2017 : Freelance Corporate Trainer and Translator for Eagle Productivity Solutions
 * 2016 - 2017 : Freelance Educational Author and Editor for Diaplus